Superalgos/Superalgos/README.md

 We will cover *forward testing* when we discuss live trading.
 For the time being, we will focus on the first two steps of the strategy testing process.

-As explained in the previous chapter, the trading engine is the bot that handles testing sessions, and is controlled by a task and it's corresponding task manager.
+As explained in the previous chapter, the trading engine is the bot that handles testing sessions and is controlled by a task and its corresponding task manager.

 **To run a testing session, you will set up the session under a process of the trading engine and click *Run* on its menu.**